pretix/pretix-docs/docs/guides/pretixscan/android.md

 !!!
 Note
     pretixSCAN comes preinstalled on the scan smartphones that are available for rent on our website.
     Thus, you will not have to install pretixSCAN on a scan smartphone that you rented from us.
+    The same is true for the app pretixPRINT.
     For more information on our hardware offers, visit [our website](https://pretix.eu/about/en/hardware/scan).

 You can install pretixSCAN on your Android device [through the Google Play Store](https://play.google.com/store/apps/details?id=eu.pretix.pretixscan.droid) like any other app.